New Zealand’s second largest ISP, Vodafone, says it will soon offer gigabit fibre plans.

 Second, it is working towards a merger with Sky TV which will put it in the box seat for local sport, movie and television services.

-Vodafone has rebranded its hybrid fiber-coaxial network as FibreX.
+Vodafone has rebranded its hybrid fibre-coaxial network as FibreX.
 The company’s consumer director Matt Williams says there has been a $22 million investment upgrading this network for gigabit services.